fjolnir/Tranquil/ReadMe.md

 # Tranquil

+*This project is pretty much abandoned.
+It's too much work to keep up with the changing LLVM APIs*

 Tranquil is a programming language built on top of LLVM & the Objective-C Runtime.

 It aims to provide a more expressive & easy to use way to write Mac and iOS Apps.